voxelize/voxelize/docs/docs/api/classes/Loader.md

 ▸ **getTexture**(`source`): `Texture`

-After the "loaded" event is emitted, get the loaded texture with this function.
+Get the loaded texture with this function.

 #### Parameters